 Held every fall in Jackson and in at least one other location, the free workshops are open to county, municipal, and local government officials and employees.
-We are in preparation for workshops in 2017.
-This year’s workshops will be held from 8:30 a.m. to 12 noon.
-Dates will be posted on this page as soon as possible.
+This year’s workshops will be held from 9 a.m. to 12:30 p.m.

-Registration will close one week prior to each workshop.
+Registration will open August 1, 2017 and will close one week prior to each workshop.
 For more information contact Tim Barnard by email or at 601-576-6894.

 Introduction to Records and Information Management for State and Local Governments